ST-setdocs-star/shawn-trites-resume/index.md

 ## Why Work With Me

-- I rapidly learn new systems and technologies.
+- I rapidly learn new systems and technologies
+- I proactively engage and collaborate with all roles - from developers to senior stakeholders to elicit content
-- I translate complex systems into clear, usable documentation.
+- I translate complex systems into clear, usable documentation
-- I reduce onboarding time and support requests.
+- I reduce onboarding time and support requests
-- I modernize documentation workflows using automation and AI.
+- I modernize documentation workflows using automation and AI
-- I deliver compliant, persuasive proposal content aligned with Shipley.
+- I deliver compliant, persuasive proposal content aligned with Shipley

 ---

 ## Security & Work Preferences

 - US citizen; previously held Public Trust and Secret clearances
 - Remote work preferred; not willing to relocate